Generalized persistence dynamics for active motion: Abstract

 \section{Abstract}

-We analyse the statistical physics of self-propelled particles from a general theoretical framework that properly describes the most salient characteristics of active motion in arbitrary spatial dimensions.
-Such a framework is devised in terms of a Smoluchowski-like equation for the probability density of finding a particle at a given position, that carries the Brownian component of the motion due to thermal fluctuations, and the active component due to the intrinsic persistent motion of the particle.
-The active probability current not only considers the gradient of the probability density at the current time, as in the standard Fick's law, but also the gradient of the probability density at all previous times weighted by a memory function that entails the main features of active motion.
-We focus in the consequences when the memory function depends only on time and decays as a power law in the short-time regime, and exponentially in the long-time one.
-In addition, we found analytical expressions for the Intermediate Scattering Function and the time dependence of the mean-squared displacement and the kurtosis.
+We analyze the statistical physics of self-propelled particles from a general theoretical framework that properly describes the most salient characteristic of active motion, \emph{persistence}, in arbitrary spatial dimensions.
+Such a framework allows the development of a Smoluchowski-like equation for the probability density of finding a particle at a given position and time, without assuming an explicit orientational dynamics of the self-propelling velocity as Langevin-like equation-based models do.
+Also, the Brownian motion due to thermal fluctuations and the active one due to a general intrinsic persistent motion of the particle are taken into consideration on an equal footing.
+The persistence of motion is introduced in our formalism in the form of a \emph{two-time memory function}, $K(t,t^{\prime})$.
+We focus on the consequences when $K(t,t^{\prime})\sim (t/t^{\prime})^{-\eta}\exp[-\Gamma(t-t^{\prime})]$, $\Gamma$ being the characteristic persistence time, and show that it precisely describes a variety of active motion patterns characterized by $\eta$.
+We find analytical expressions for the experimentally obtainable intermediate scattering function, the time dependence of the mean-squared displacement, and the kurtosis.